tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 <span></span></code></pre>

 </div>

-For performance reasons, the output order of the result is not guaranteed to be stable.
-If you need a stable order, you can use [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) or force output order stability by setting an environment variable.
-This and other limitations are documented in [`vignette("limits")`](https://duckplyr.tidyverse.org/articles/limits.html).

 Using duckplyr is faster than using dplyr.
 Below we compare the same pipeline, "TPC-H benchmark query 1", with dplyr and duckplyr.